scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 In this section, we present our problem statement and describe our considered machine learning architecture.
-Firstly, by using the grocery shopping database in Canada `MyGroceryTour` [#]_ (see Figure :ref:`MyGroceryTour`), first we looked for the partitioning of consumers into classes that will group them efficiently based on purchases made.
+Firstly, by using the grocery shopping database in Canada `MyGroceryTour` [#]_ (see Figure :ref:`MyGroceryTour`), we looked for the partitioning of consumers into classes that will group them efficiently based on purchases made.
 Then, this classification was used in the prediction stage.
 Since the real consumer data contains thousands of individual articles; we focus primarily on product categories.